Update on July 18, 2016:

-The Zika virus is spread through mosquito bites–symptoms include fever, rash, joint pain, or conjunctivitis (red eyes) and usually last several days to a week.
+The Zika virus is spread through mosquito bites.
+Symptoms include fever, rash, joint pain, or conjunctivitis (red eyes) and usually last several days to a week.
 The mosquitos that spread Zika are aggressive especially during the day, but will bite at night as well.
-About one in five people infected with Zika show any symptoms, and they are usually not life threatening, and hospitalization is uncommon.
-Spread of the virus through blood transfusions and sexual contact have also been reported by the Centers for Disease Control and Prevention (CDC).
+About one in five people infected with Zika show any symptoms, and they are usually not life threatening.
+Hospitalization is uncommon.
+The spread of the virus through blood transfusions and sexual contact have also been reported by the Centers for Disease Control and Prevention (CDC).

 There are currently no antiviral treatments or vaccines available for Zika.

 The main concern is for pregnant women or women trying to become pregnant.

 The Zika virus can spread from a pregnant woman to her baby.
 There is growing evidence that suggests that if a pregnant woman is infected with Zika, it can possibly lead to microcephaly in their newborn (a baby born with a smaller head and an underdeveloped brain).
 In light of this concern and until more facts become available, the Centers for Disease Control and Prevention has issued a travel Health Advisory.
 Their recommendation to pregnant women or those trying to become pregnant is that they “should consider postponing travel to any area where Zika transmission is spreading.
 Pregnant women who do travel to these areas should talk to their doctors and healthcare providers first and strictly follow steps to avoid mosquito bites during their trip.”